Back to articles

 BMW 1M production numbers

-From new, the 1M cost £40,000 in the UK and had a sticker price of $47,000 in the USA.
-Production ran from 2011 until 2012, meaning the compact M car market was without a flagship until the M2 was released in 2015.
+Original pricing positioned the 1M at £40,000 in the UK and $47,000 in the USA—figures that now seem remarkably reasonable given current values.
+Production ceased in 2012, leaving the compact M car segment without a flagship until the M2's arrival in 2015.

 BMW 1M specs

-The BMW 1M is fitted with a 3l twin-turbo inline-six engine that produces 335 bhp, and will do 0-60 mph in 4.7 seconds.
-Its top speed is limited to 155 mph.
+The BMW 1M features a 3.0-liter twin-turbocharged inline-six producing 335 horsepower, achieving 0-60 mph in 4.7 seconds with a top speed electronically limited to 155 mph.

 Is the BMW 1M a future classic?